apache/bahir/sql-cloudant/README.md

 ###  Configuration on Spark SQL Temporary Table or DataFrame

-You can set the following configurations at temporary table or dataframe level, besides overriding any SparkConf configuration.
+Besides overriding any SparkConf configuration, you can also set the following configurations at temporary table or dataframe level.

 Name | Default | Meaning
 --- |:---:| ---
 database||cloudant database name
-view||cloudant view w/o the database name. only used for load. index||cloudant search index w/o the database name. only used for load data with less than or equal to 200 results. path||cloudant: as database name if database is not present
+view||cloudant view w/o the database name. only used for load.
+index||cloudant search index w/o the database name. only used for load data with less than or equal to 200 results. path||cloudant: as database name if database is not present

+#### View Specific

 For fast loading, views are loaded without include_docs.
 Thus, a derived schema will always be: `{id, key, value}`, where `value `can be a compound field.
 An example of loading data from a view:

 ```python
 spark.sql(" CREATE TEMPORARY TABLE flightTable1 USING org.apache.bahir.cloudant OPTIONS ( database 'n_flight', view '_design/view/_view/AA0')")